Built into a hub motor?? That's a bit of a stretch goal...

 That looks like a Rohloff Internal Gear Mech which is not compatible with Disc Brake versions.
 I think most ebike versions are using the external gear mech.

-We will ship with 35mm rims (depending on the availability at the time of build) and this will support up to a 2.6 inch tire.@pushkar one of the factors that might be interesting for people thinking about the Kindernay route would be multiple wheel sets.
+@pushkar one of the factors that might be interesting for people thinking about the Kindernay route would be multiple wheel sets.

 I believe the max width tire is 3" on the superbike, would those fit on the stock rims or require a different rim?